How Do You Transplant A Japanese Maple Without Killing It?

 How Do You Transplant A Japanese Maple Without Killing It

-Place the root ball on a piece of burlap and tie the opposite ends of the burlap diagonally together.
+Place the root ball on a piece of burlap and tie the opposite ends diagonally together.
 You can use any other sturdy material instead of the burlap.
 The burlap will help to ensure that as little earth as possible falls off the roots as you move the maple.

 Move the Japanese Maple quickly to its new location.
 Do not allow the soil on the roots to dry out.
 You can use a wheelbarrow for this purpose.

-Sprinkle some soil into the planting hole and place the maple there but first remove the burlap from the roots.
+Sprinkle some soil into the planting hole and place the maple there, but remove the burlap from the roots first.
 The surface of the root ball should be about 1 inch above the surface of the garden around it.
 If necessary, pour some more soil under the maple.

 Next, fill the entire space in the hole with the prepared soil mix and gently compact it.
-Do this with your foot but take care not to damage the roots.
+Do this with your foot, but do not damage the roots.

 Water the newly planted maple with 2 gallons of water.
 When the water has soaked into the soil, water another gallon.